jtomeck/kwui_library/docs/guides/writing/styleguide.md

 ---
-title: "USPTO writing style guide - USPTO UI Design Library"
+title: "USPTO Writing Style Guide - USPTO UI Design Library"
 ---

 <div class="pl-pattern">

-<h3>USPTO writing style guide</h3>
+<h3>USPTO Writing Styleguide</h3>

-The USPTO's official writing style guide is based on the <a href="http://www.apstylebook.com">Associate Press Stylebook</a>.
-Here are some styles commonly used or incorrectly used here at the USPTO, or styles that are unique to the USPTO.
+The official USPTO Writing Style Guide is based on the <a href="http://www.apstylebook.com">Associate Press Stylebook</a>.
+If you are author content for the USPTO, your business unit should purchase an online AP Stylebook account or the latest paper AP Stylebook edition.
+The Stylebook is continually changing, so please don't reference an older edition.

-<br><br>
+Here are commonly used styles used at the USPTO, styles that are often incorrectly used, and styles that are unique to the USPTO.
 </div>

 <div class="pl-pattern">